 Sjögren's syndrome: This fairly uncommon autoimmune disorder causes chronic xerostomia because the body erroneously attacks the salivary glands, damaging their ability to release saliva.
 Often associated with lupus, rheumatoid arthritis, and scleroderma, Sjögren's is diagnosed when certain criteria are met following testing of salivary gland functioning, detection of auto-antibodies in blood serum, and results of a salivary gland biopsy.

-Sleep Apnea: This condition causes the airway to repeatedly become blocked, limiting the amount of air that reaches the lungs.
+Sleep Apnea: This condition causes the airways to repeatedly become blocked, limiting the amount of air that reaches the lungs.
 In many cases, an apnea or temporary pause in breathing, is caused by the tissue in the back of the throat collapsing.
-Most people are unaware that they are having problems breathing and cannot judge the severity of the problem.
+Most people are unaware that they are having difficulties breathing and cannot judge the severity of the problem.
 The lack of oxygen forces the person to inhale suddenly, a movement that creates an extremely loud snoring sound which often awakens the individual and anyone else in the room.
 Repeated snoring episodes can cause severe xerostomia, which is often not relieved even after drinking water, chewing gum, or sucking on mints all day after an episode.

-Other Health Conditions: In addition to the diseases mentioned above — HIV, Alzheimer's disease, Parkinson's disease, liver and kidney disease, anemia, hypertension, rheumatoid arthritis, endocrine disorders, and mumps can all cause dry mouth.
-Some of these conditions are life threatening, so it is important to discuss this symptom with your physician.
+Other Health Conditions: In addition to the conditions mentioned above — HIV, Alzheimer's disease, Parkinson's disease, liver and kidney disease, anemia, hypertension, rheumatoid arthritis, endocrine disorders, and mumps can all cause dry mouth.
+Some of these conditions are life threatening, so it is important to discuss this symptom with your doctor.